ilsegaertner/DatePickerApp/README.md

 ### Tooltip Implementation and Customization

-**Context**: Implementing dynamic tooltips for specific dates required an innovative approach to meet the project requirements.
+Implementing dynamic tooltips for specific dates required an innovative approach to meet the project requirements.
 Since Angular Material’s `matTooltip` could not be customized to handle conditional tooltips, a custom tooltip solution was developed using CSS.

 **Action**: